wwcs2026/wwcs2026.github.io/application.md

 title:  Application
 ---

+The application will open on 25th of August.
+We will ask for a CV, a motivation letter, and completion of an application form, which will be posted in this section.
+Closer to the date, we will also update the information about the fee, what it includes, the rooms, and possible grants.

 <!-- To attend the Winter Workshop, we ask all interested individuals to submit an application form and a CV.
 Bear in mind the following dates:

 - Start of applications: **September 20th**